- Overview of the Barnet Anstees

 Frederick Anstee was born in Mill Hill in 1853 to parents Benjamin Anstee and Ann Buckell.
 He married Annie Potter in 1886 in Newington and they had children in Cheshunt:

-- Frederick Thomas Chambers Anstee (b 1887, working on the family farm in Cheshunt in 1911.
+- Frederick Thomas Chambers Anstee (b 1887, working on the family farm in Cheshunt in the 1911 Census.
 Per the ‘Hertford Mercury and Reformer‘ 24 February 1939 edition “MARRIED AT CHESHUNT MR. F. T. C. ANSTEE AND MISS DAISY MITCHELL The wedding took place at Cheshunt Union Church on Saturday of Miss Daisy Maraquita Maud Mitchell, third daughter of the late Mr. H. Mitchell and of Mrs. Mitchell, of Forest Road, Cheshunt and Mr Frederick Thomas Chambers Anstee, eldest son of Mr and Mrs F. Anstee of Brookfield Lane, Cheshunt…”.
 In the 1939 Register they were living at 13 Forest Road, Cheshunt where Frederick was a “dairy farmer“);

 - Charles James Anstee (b 1889 – an Anstey Hero);